felipearmat/clojure-react-app/README.md

 ```

-For more information, refer to [Deps and CLI Guide](https://clojure.org/guides/deps_and_cli) for REPL starting and [Integrant-REPL](https://github.com/weavejester/integrant-repl) for state/config and state/system.
+For more information, refer to [Deps and CLI Guide](https://clojure.org/guides/deps_and_cli) for REPL based development and [Integrant-REPL](https://github.com/weavejester/integrant-repl) for state/config and state/system.

-### Populating database
+### Populating the database

-For development environment might be a good idea to populate you database with some data, for that you can access the repl and run the command:
+For development, it's a good idea to populate your database with sample data.
+To do this, access the back-end REPL and run:

 ```clojure
 (seeds)